CumulusNetworks/docs/README.md

-# Cumulus Networks Documentation
+# Cumulus Networks Internal Documentation

-This the source repository for the Cumulus Networks Documentation, hosted at docs.cumulusnetworks.com.
+This repository houses the source for internal Cumulus Networks Documentation, hosted at qa-docs.cumulusnetworks.com.
+This version of the documentation contains sensitive and unreleased information, and is only accessible to Cumulus Employees and Partners
-The site is built with the static site generator [Hugo](https://gohugo.io/documentation/)

-## Installing the Internal Documentation Site
+## Installing the InternalTest Documentation Site
 The docs are built with the static site generator [Hugo](https://gohugo.io/documentation/) Hugo contains a local development server to build and view live changes to the repo.
 Hugo is a command line interface.